thanhtungvudata/thanhtungvudata/README.md

 ---

 ### 🌟 **About Me**
-- 🎓 PhD with 4+ years of extensive experience in AI, ML, optimization, mathematics, statistics, and application development.
+- ✅ Versatile Skill Set: 4+ years in Applied Machine Learning, Generative AI, and Optimization.
-- 💻 Passionate about building AI applications to deliver business values.
-- 🌱 Currently building some exciting side data science projects (Check my repos below).
-- 💬 Ask me about **Generative AI, Predictive Modelling, and Optimization**.
+- 🧠 Analytical Excellence: Highly skilled in solving complex problems scientifically and engineeringly.
+- 🤝 Collaborative Strength: Adaptive and effective in cross‑functional, multicultural team environments to achieve shared goals.
+- 🌱 Team Building Experience: Mentored 5 PhD candidates from technical growth to applying research in real‑world solutions.
+- 📚 Research Excellence: PhD in Applied Machine Learning and Optimization, with a strong publication record.
+- 🌏 Received Australian Global Talent Permanent Residency.
+- 🏆 Received more than AU$120K worth of cash for academic scholarships and awards.

 ---